DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/05-Numerical-Data.md

 > *Example*:
 Describe the distribution of the `num_char` variable using the histogram in Figure \@ref(fig:hist5-fig).
 The description should incorporate the center, variability, and shape of the distribution, and it should also be placed in context: the number of characters in emails.
 Also note any especially unusual cases/observations.^[The distribution of email character counts is unimodal and very strongly skewed to the high end (right skewed).
 Many of the counts fall near the mean at 11,600, and most fall within one standard deviation (13,130) of the mean.
 There is one exceptionally long email with about 65,000 characters.]

 In practice, the variance and standard deviation are sometimes used as a means to an end, where the *end* is being able to accurately estimate the uncertainty associated with a sample statistic.
-For example, later in the course we will use the variance and standard deviation to assess how close the sample mean is to the population mean.
+For example, later in the book we will use the variance and standard deviation to assess how close the sample mean is to the population mean.

 ### Box plots, quartiles, and the median